spettersson/splunk4patientprivacy/data_onboarding_guide.md

 ### **How is a Sourcetype Created?**

 The process of creating a sourcetype involves the following fundamental steps:
-1. Familiarize yourself with the logs
+1. Familiarize yourself with the logs.
-2. Define and validate index-time processing configurations.
+2. Define and validate index-time processing.
-3. Define and validate search-time processing configurations.
+3. Define and validate search-time processing.
-4. Store the sourcetype
+4. Store the sourcetype.
-5. Assign the sourcetype
+5. Assign the sourcetype.
-6. Validate the sourcetype
+6. Validate the sourcetype.

 #### **1. Familiarize yourself with the logs**